rax-incubate/gcp-image-processing-example-app/Readme.md

 ## Extract text from images

 This service uses Document AI to extract text from an image.
-A GCS event is triggered when an object is uploaded to a bucket and a Cloud function passes the image to Document AI for process.
-It then collects the extracted text and sends it to a pub/sub topic.
+A GCS event is triggered when an object is uploaded to a bucket, and a Cloud function passes the image to Document AI for processing.
+It then collects and sends the extracted text to a pub/sub topic.

   * Create a processor in Document AI.
 There is no glcoud equivalent for this.
 This can also be done in Python if needed.
 We are also assuming that the processor is in the US region.
 For this exercise, we recommend keeping this to US and the name of the processor the same as well.
 If you change this, you will have to change it in the code as well.